Fulfill Curricular Goals

 Scheduling a Visit

-Buses may drop off and pick up students at the front entrance on Third Street, no earlier than 10:00 am.
-All school vehicles may park in the free lot behind the museum on James and Calder Streets for the entirety of the visit.
+Buses may drop off and pick up students at the front entrance on Third Street beginning at 10:00 am.
+School vehicles may park in the free lot behind the museum on James and Calder Streets for the entirety of the visit.

-Between 80 – 120 minutes, depending on the age, development or number of students visiting.
-However, the length of the visit is also adaptable to accommodate the school’s schedule.
+School visits can last up to 120 minutes depending on the age, development, or number of students visiting.
 Midtown destinations that are within walking distance, including the Broad Street Market, provide groups with lunchtime options.
-When available, the Education Center may be used to eat bag lunches (for a fee which includes set up, breakdown and trash removal).
+When available, the Education Center may be used to eat packed lunches (for a fee that includes set up, breakdown, and trash removal).

 Virtual School Visit

-In response to Covid-19 concerns, the museum can provide a Virtual School Visit with students, through the use of Zoom.
-If you would like this alternative to an in-person visit, please contact the Director of Education at email@example.com.
+In response to Covid-19 concerns, the museum can provide a virtual school visit with students through the use of Zoom.
+If you would like this alternative to an in-person visit, please contact SAM staff at Info@SusquehannaArtMuseum.org

 The cost of a school visit is $5 per student.
 Teachers are not charged during school visits.

 In order to secure the date of your visit, you must pay a 50% deposit when you schedule the visit.
-This deposit is NON-refundable; however, it is transferrable towards a rescheduled visit.
+This deposit is n-refundable; however, it is transferrable towards a rescheduled visit.
 The remainder of your admission is due upon arrival.
-When you arrive, please check in at the front desk.
+When you arrive, please check-in at the front desk.
 The attendant will accept cash, credit, or check.